18 Top-Rated Day Trips from San Luis Obispo, CA

 Natural beauty beckons on San Luis Obispo's doorstep.
 Guadalupe-Nipomo Dunes Preserve, the world's largest coastal dune ecosystem, lies less than 30 miles from town.
 Also an easy drive away is sparkling Lake Nacimiento and Montaña de Oro State Park, with hiking and horseback riding trails and colorful springtime wildflowers.

-Find out more about the best places to visit near this charming small town with our list of the top day trips from San Luis Obispo.
+Learn about the best places to visit and things to do with our list of the top day trips near San Luis Obispo.

 1. Hearst Castle